 3. Reduce annual mileage

-It stands to reason that if you limit the amount of time you’re on the road, your insurance provider may consider you a lower risk and therefore reduce your premium.
-Your insurance provider will ask how many miles you drive on average – it’s one of the main factors used to calculate your insurance premium.
+If you limit the amount of time you’re on the road, your insurance provider may consider you a lower risk and therefore reduce your premium.
+Your insurance provider will ask how many miles you drive on average, as it’s one of the main factors used to calculate your insurance premium.

 4. Pay in one go